Raoul Hyman

-Raoul Joshua Hyman (born 12 May 1996) is a South African racing driver scheduled to compete in the Super Formula Championship for B-Max Racing.
+Raoul Joshua Hyman (born 12 May 1996) is a South African racing driver, he has competed in the Super Formula Championship for B-Max Racing.
 He is the 2022 Formula Regional Americas and 2018 F3 Asian Champion.

 Career

 Lower formulae

 Hyman made his car racing debut in 2013, competing in the BRDC Formula 4 Championship with HHC Motorsport.
 He finished seventh in the standings, having taken four podiums.

 He returned to BRDC F4 in 2014, once again driving for HHC alongside Sennan Fielding and Will Palmer.
 The South African started his season out strongly, winning the season opener at Silverstone from pole position, before achieving the same feat weeks later at Brands Hatch, where he fended off a charging Arjun Maini in the closing laps.
 A pair of podiums at the next two events respectively followed, as Hyman elevated himself into the championship battle.
 However, scoring only one podium from the second round at Silverstone and none at Brands Hatch made him fall back compared to rivals Maini and George Russell.
 Nevertheless, Hyman ended his season strongly, winning at Donington Park and taking another victory and a second place at the final round in Snetterton, which meant that he finished third in the standings.